ekwok/halma-ai/README.md

 Given a board configuration, the AI agent utilizes minimax algorithm with alpha-beta pruning to determine the next best move.

-Developed in Fall 2019 for an Artificial Intelligence course.
+Developed in Fall 2019 for CSCI 561.